Measureit/Measureit.github.io/docs/_posts/2021-06-07-github_action_for_dotnet.md

 ## 1. Introduction

-GitHub actions are a **free mechanism** to create software automation by using YAML (Yet Another Markup Language) scripts.
-It’s possible to build complex automated processes from many workflows scripts containing many jobs containing many steps.
-This combination definitely helps to orchestrate tasks and it makes the whole process becomes more understandable.
+GitHub actions are a **free mechanism** for automating software workflows with the use of YAML (Yet Another Markup Language) scripts.
+It enables the creation of complex automated processes from many workflow scripts which contain numerous jobs that involve multiple steps.
+This combination definitely helps to orchestrate tasks and makes the whole process more understandable.

-We can use GitHub actions to handle such a task like:
+GitHub actions can be used to handle the following tasks:

   - **build source code**
   - **run tests**